Spider-Island: Spider-Island: Cloak and Dagger

 When Cloak and Dagger see an advertisement of them on a billboard, Cloak tells Dagger they would be able to come to anyone's services.
 They are approached by the New Avengers who are on their way to handle a riot involving people with spider-powers.
 While stopping the people dressed as Spider-Man, Cloak and Dagger recall the time they worked for Norman Osborn's Dark X-Men.
 Mister Negative is told of a prophecy that he is destined to be killed by Dagger.
-Negative captures Dagger and corrupts her with his Negative Touch.
+Negative captures Dagger and corrupts her with his negative touch.
 This turns Dagger into a dark version of herself who must consume all light and life.
 The corrupted Dagger uses her powers to plunge Chinatown into darkness.
 Tyrone begs Negative to save her; Negative uses his negative touch on Cloak, altering his Darkforce powers into that of Dagger's.
-After Cloak and Dagger heal themselves and Chinatown, both of them come to the conclusion that they must deal with their altered powers themselves.
+After Cloak and Dagger heal themselves and Chinatown, both of them conclude that they must deal with their altered powers themselves.

 Spider-Island: Deadly Foes

 Norah Winters is disappointed when she sees Betty Brant has beaten her to the Spider-Island story.
 Unbeknownst to Norah, she is being spied upon by Phil Urich who is jealous of her relationship with Randy Robertson.
 This causes Phil to become Hobgoblin and go after her.
-At Potter's Field, it is shown that Jackal has found Kaine emerging from his grave following the events of the Grim Hunt.
-Jackal manages to knock out Kaine and drag him back to his lair and turns him into a spider monster.
+At Potter's Field, Jackal finds Kaine emerging from his grave following the events of the Grim Hunt.
+Jackal manages to knock out Kaine and drag him back to his lair, where he turns him into a spider monster.

 Spider-Island: Deadly Hands of Kung Fu

 Shang-Chi is told by Madame Web that people with spider powers are running amok in Manhattan.
 When he sees Iron Fist fighting the Spider-Man imposters and Peter Parker nearby, Shang-Chi springs into action.
 Bride of Nine Spiders inexplicably starts attacking and abducting her teammates in the Immortal Weapons.
 When trying to figure out what his recurring dream means, Shang-Chi learns from Silver Sable that she has found possible locations in Manhattan for Bride of Nine Spider's lair.
 Although Shang-Chi manages to defeat Bride of Nine Spiders and frees Iron Fist, he discovers that the person behind this is the demon Ai Apaec who seeks to feed off the Immortal Weapons.
-As Shang-Chi fights Ai Apeac, Iron Fist scrambles to free the other Immortal Weapons.
+As Shang-Chi fights Ai Apaec, Iron Fist scrambles to free the other Immortal Weapons.
 Shang-Chi mutates into a spider during the battle as a result of the infection, but Iron Fist uses his Chi force to cure Shang-Chi, leaving Iron Fist in a weakened state.
-After making sure Iron Fist and the rest of the Immortal Weapons are evacuated, Shang-Chi collapses the mansion hide-out on Ai Apeac, leaving him immobilized for the Avengers to put back into custody.
+After making sure Iron Fist and the rest of the Immortal Weapons are evacuated, Shang-Chi collapses the mansion hide-out on Ai Apaec, leaving him immobilized for the Avengers to put back into custody.